+Electricity

-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a solid fuel stove burner within the sitting room fireplace.
-Internal decorations Visually inspected.
-Painted plaster and joinery.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Electricity is from the mains grid with the meter and fuse box located within an under stair cupboard.

+Gas

-Electricity is from the mains grid with the meter and consumer unit located in the kitchen.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Gas is from the mains supply with the meter located within an external inspection box.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas is from the mains supply with the meter located within a box to the exterior of the property.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise white fittings in each of the bath and shower rooms.
+Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece bathroom consisting of WC, wash hand basin and bath.